Code-Institute-Submissions/conundrum/README.md

 - Using W3C validator, the files returned no html5 related errors.
 Flask related errors were returned which is expected.

 **Python**
 - There are no errors.
-Only warning about lines being too long.

 ## Deployment
 **In heroku**